Song-haJo/Do-you-wanna-build-a-snowman/ReadMe_en.md

   > - You can move the snowball with **WASD** keys!
   > - When you move, it seems snowy and windy!
 Also, moving around, you can make the snowball BIGGER!
   > - If your snowball meets the other one, they become A CUTE~~GENTLE~~ SNOWMAN!
-  > - You wanna take a picture of your snowman?
+  > - Do you want to TAKE A PICTURE OF YOUR SNOWMAN?
 Try controlling the camera angle with sliders!

 ### Now, it's time to play this game!
 # Enjoy!